hannahatwork/lerna-repo/README.md

     - With monorepos you don't have to manage PRs for 8 different repositories when adding a feature
 - Reduces "contract area" between projects — not directly related to the package but related to how they rely on each other/are built/deployed
 - Make multiple changes in multiple microapps at once — code changes across modules are faster and easier, with fewer errors and in one PR!
+- Thought: if you need to do PRs in several repositories to do one feature, you should probably merge the repositories.
+    - This seems applicable beyond micro-applications/might be solving a different problem.
 - More info...
     - https://danluu.com/monorepo/